Published on 12 August 2026

 Asset-Based Lending

 If your business owns significant assets, asset-based lending might offer lower costs.
-However, these facilities often require more documentation and longer approval times.
+However, these facilities often require more documentation and longer approval times, and some firms instead weigh up secured versus unsecured business bridging loans when they need short-term funding against property or other assets.

 Invoice Finance